utshomax/postman-docs/src/pages/docs/getting-started/basics/using-scratch-pad.md

 You can also export individual collections and environments from the Scratch Pad to a local file.
 You can't make bulk data exports of all collections and environments at once.
 For more information on exporting a single collection or an environment in Postman, see [Exporting Postman data](/docs/getting-started/importing-and-exporting/exporting-data/).

-If you no longer have Scratch Pad access, you will be prompted to export all data to a local file, which you can then import into a workspace.
+If you no longer have Scratch Pad access, you'll be prompted to export all data to a local file, which you can then import into a workspace.

 ### Importing exported Scratch Pad data